The Cardinal: Plot

 Racked with guilt over the death of his sister, Stephen suffers a crisis of faith, so he is transferred to Europe and made a monsignor, but he is unsure of how committed he is to a life in the clergy, and he travels to Vienna, taking a two-year sabbatical by working as a lecturer.
 There he meets and enters into a relationship with a young woman, Annemarie von Hartmann.
 Stephen does not violate his vows.

 Stephen's vocation calls him back to Rome and the church.
 The Vatican returns him to the United States on a mission in the American South to assist a black priest named Father Gillis who is opposed by the Ku Klux Klan.
 After successfully handling the assignment, Stephen is consecrated as a bishop, with Father Gillis present for the consecration.

 Stephen is sent back to Austria to persuade Cardinal Theodor Innitzer not to cooperate with the Nazi government, with a threat of a world war looming over all.
 He and Innitzer ultimately must flee for their lives.
 He manages to see Annemarie one last time after she has been imprisoned by the Nazi authorities.
 After the success of the missions on which the Vatican had sent him, he is elevated to the College of Cardinals.
 On the eve of World War II, a ceremony is held in which Stephen formally becomes a cardinal.
 He warns about the dangers of totalitarianism and pledges to dedicate the rest of his life to his work.

-Background
+Production

-The script was credited to Robert Dozier, but featured uncredited contributions by Ring Lardner Jr. who worked with Otto Preminger in developing characterizations and story structure.
-Saul Bass was not only responsible for designing the film's poster and advertising campaign, but also the film titles, during which Bass transforms a walk through the Vatican into an abstract play of horizontal and vertical lines.
+The script was credited to Robert Dozier but featured uncredited contributions by Ring Lardner Jr. who worked with Otto Preminger in developing characterizations and story structure.
+Along with eventual choice Carol Lynley, Ann-Margret, Shirley Knight, Dolores Hart, and Pamela Tiffin were considered for the role of Mona Fermoyle.

+Saul Bass was not only responsible for designing the film's poster and advertising campaign but also the film titles, during which Bass transforms a walk through the Vatican into an abstract play of horizontal and vertical lines.